aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 1. AWS management account has been created.
 2. Create an IAM user with Administrator access.
 Log in as this user.
 3. Prepare an AWS Organization (without AWS Control Tower) in management account.
 Go to AWS Organization, and "Create an organization".
 Take note of the Organization ID (o-xxx), that will be used in subsequent installation steps.
-4. Create a "Shared Services" account that is used for backup administration, IAM Identity Center administration delegation and other common cloud operation actions.
+4. Create a "Shared Services" account that is used for backup administration,    administration delegation and other common cloud operation actions.
 This will be required during Control Tower Backup setup.
 5. Create a "Central Backup" account that is used for the central storage of backups.
 This will be required during Control Tower Backup setup.
 6. AWS environment does not have any running workloads and services.
 7. All deny Service Control Policies (SCPs) and Resource Control Policies (RCPs) are detached from OUs.